darinz/ML/01_linear_models/02_classification_logistic_regression/04_newtons_method.md

 ### 5. Practical Tips and Fisher Scoring

 Newton's method typically enjoys faster convergence than (batch) gradient descent, and requires many fewer iterations to get very close to the minimum.
-One iteration of Newton's can, however, be more expensive than one iteration of gradient descent, since it requires finding and inverting an $d$-by-$d$ Hessian; but so long as $d$ is not too large, it is usually much faster overall.
+One iteration of Newton's can, however, be more expensive than one iteration of gradient descent, since it requires finding and inverting an `d-by-d` Hessian; but so long as $d$ is not too large, it is usually much faster overall.

 - **When to use Newton's method:**
   - When the number of parameters is moderate (so the Hessian is not too large to invert).